-Did these ladies creep you out or what?
-They seem to represent the Moirae or the Fates as envisioned by the ancient Greeks.
-Two of the three Fates spin the life-thread of each human being.
-The thread represents a human life.
-The third Fate cuts the thread when the time comes for the man to die.
+The thing that strikes us right away is that these ladies seem to represent the Moirae—the ancient Greek personifications of fate.
+Two of the three Fates spin the life-thread of each human being; the third Fate cuts the thread when the time comes for the man to die.
 The Fates, being immortals, have foresight and thus can see every man's fate.
-Conrad uses the two women knitting black wool as foreshadowing for Marlow’s horrific journey into the interior.
-Yes, we too are wondering what happened to the third Fate.